-In Fall 2010, over two years after the height of the Financial Crisis of 2008, the U.S. banking industry continues to suffer through the delayed effects of a massive global economic downturn.
-(The interested reader is referred to the FDIC Quarterly Banking Profile for 2010.3 at http://www2.fdic.gov/qbp/2010sep/qbp.pdf) While sub-prime lending may have triggered the crisis and credit default swaps extended the impact to institutions around the world, commercial real estate loans, particularly those made for construction and land development, are at the heart of banking industry problems.
+As Fall 2010 approaches, almost two years after the height of the Financial Crisis of 2008, the U.S. banking industry continues to suffer through the delayed effects of a massive global economic downturn.
+While sub-prime lending may have triggered the crisis and credit default swaps extended the impact to institutions around the world, commercial real estate loans, particularly those made for construction and land development, are at the heart of banking industry problems.
 In the aftermath of the Banking and S&L Crisis in the late 1980's and early 1990's, bankers were repeatedly warned of the dangers of excessive concentration of lending in any one loan category.
-These are discussed in detail in the following background section.
 They were likewise cautioned of the need to establish proper loan loss allowances by increasing their provisions for loan losses and to provide adequate capital as a backstop against possible losses.
 These warnings were heeded by many bankers but ignored by many others.

 The alluring assurances that rising real estate prices would prevent loan defaults led some bankers to further increase commercial land development and construction lending.
 A growing economy fueled demand for more commercial developments including office buildings, restaurants, hotels, apartments, condos and retail shops along with many others.
-When the commercial real estate bubble burst, banks found themselves holding large amounts of nonperforming loans (90 days or more past due).
+When the commercial real estate bubble burst, banks found themselves holding large amounts of non-performing loans (90 days or more past due).
 As economic conditions deteriorated, increasing amounts of loans were charged off with losses recognized by banks against their capital accounts, seriously depleting their safety cushion and, in extreme cases, forcing insolvency.

 While many banks avoided problems associated with sub-prime lending by originating loans for resale without recourse in the market, the securitization process is less well developed for commercial real estate lending due to the unique characteristics of these loans.
 The lack of homogeneity makes these loans more difficult to securitize.
 Bankers are therefore more inclined to hold them on their balance sheet where they can potentially create credit quality issues.
 Retention of these loans also requires that more capital be held.
 Moreover, depending on the structuring of these loans, interest rate risk may also increase.

 This study examines the relative performance of banks that chose to have little, if any, exposure to commercial real estate construction and land development lending versus those that chose substantial or extreme exposure.
 Approximately 1,500 banks in each category are examined for three periods: End of the Boom (year-end 2006), is a period characterized by a peak in residential real estate prices followed by a sharp decline in home prices; Market Collapse (year-end 2008), described by some as a financial "meltdown" follows a series of financial crises including the failure of Lehman Brothers and the rescue of AIG; and Road to Recovery?
 (2010.1), is a period in which economists are uncertain if the economy is on a path of sustainable recovery or merely experiencing a temporary uptick preceding a further decline.
 The 2010.1 period contains the most current publicly available data.